-To drain fluid, use a suction pump placed into the level plug hole.

-If fluid must be added, use the hole that is exposed when the filling Plug is removed.
+NOTE To drain fluid, use a suction pump placed into the level plug hole If fluid must be added, use the hole that is exposed when the filling plug is removed.

-If the transmission fluid level is incorrect you could cause serious transmission damage.
+CAUTION If the transmission fluid level is incorrect you could cause serious transmission damage.

-Do not insert the filling plug (there is a vent hole in it) into the level plug hole, if you do the transmission fluid will leak out causing serious transmission damage.
+CAUTION Do not insert the filling plug (there is a vent hole in it) into the level plug hole, if you do the transmission fluid will leak out causing serious transmission damage.

-Recommended Skid Steer Transmission Fluid.
+3.3.2.14 Recommended Skid Steer Transmission Fluid

-The recommended transmission Fluid is a mixture of 28 oz(.841) Type "F" ATF and 4oz(.120l) locking differential additive(GM part no. 1052358) Total capacity is 1 Quart.
+The recommended transmission Fluid is a mixture of 28 oz (.841 liter) Type "F" ATF or DEXRON III and 4oz (.120 liter) locking differential additive (GM part no. 1052358) Total capacity is 1 Quart (1.14 liter).